decretist/Dissertation/Chapter4/chapter4.md

-The first example is syntactically valid HTML because the start tag, content, and end tag for the top-level section heading element comes before the start tag, content, and end tag for the paragraph element.
+The first example is syntactically valid HTML because the start tag, content, and end tag for the top-level section heading element come before the start tag, content, and end tag for the paragraph element.
 The second example is syntactically invalid HTML because the start tag for the paragraph element comes before the end tag for the top-level section heading element, with the result that